tung/ruggrogue/book/rendering.md

 There must be some way to render only the player and their immediate surroundings while avoiding the need to render most of the visible dungeon tiles again.

 What if, when the player moves one tile to the right, we *offset* all drawing one tile to the right internally as well?
-This would normally cause drawing in the far right cell columns to overflow, so we need to *wrap* them over to the now unused left cell columns instead.
+This would normally cause drawing in the far right cell columns to overflow, so we need to *wrap* them over to the now-unused left cell columns instead.
 The rendering phase will pick up that the player has moved one tile to the right, while the dungeon map remains stationary.
 But the whole point of drawing the player at the center of the screen is, well, to have them centered.

 This is where we get clever.
-At display time, we undo the offset that was set when drawing, so the player that was drawn a tile over to tile to the right is shifted a tile back to the left, thus recentering everything.
+At display time, we *undo* the offset that was set when drawing, so the player that was drawn a tile over to the right is shifted a tile *back* to the left, thus recentering everything.
-The wrapped column of cells that were drawn in the left column can then be split off and displayed over on the right side, where they were originally intended to be.
+The wrapped column of cells that was drawn in the left column can then be split off and displayed over on the right side, where they were originally intended to be.
 Presto!
 We only had to render the player and immediate surroundings again, while the rest of the dungeon tiles can be skipped during rendering.
 It is this central idea that underpins what I call *wrapped offset rendering*.

 As you can probably guess from the example, wrapped offset rendering is used to reduce the number of dungeon tiles that need to be rendered when the player moves around.
 The tile grid representing the dungeon map is given the player's position via its `TileGrid::set_draw_offset` function, which immediately passes it over to `RawTileGrid::set_draw_offset`, since the `RawTileGrid` handles drawing.
-The `RawTileGrid::index` function underpins how all drawing functions see the grid cell storage, and this is where the offset and wrapping are applied to affect drawing operations.
+The `RawTileGrid::index` function underpins how all drawing functions 'see' the grid cell storage, and this is where the offset and wrapping are applied to affect drawing operations.
 Meanwhile, the rendering process is blind to all of this offset business and renders whatever it sees.

 This sets the stage for understanding why `TileGrid::display` calls `canvas.copy` (up to) four separate times.